dtcenter/MET/met/docs/Users_Guide/appendixA.rst

 0.5 only requires half of them.

 Using grid_stat to evaluate precipitation, whose minimum value should be 0.
-If the thresholding the data greater-than-or-equal-to 0 (>= 0), that will always evaluate to true for precipitation.
+If the thresholding of the data greater-than-or-equal-to 0 (>= 0), that will always evaluate to true for precipitation.
 Consider using strictly greater-than 0 (>0) instead.